top of page

 Transient Art is creating on the go, from found objects.
 When created from natural materials it can be left for others to enjoy before returning to nature.

-Autumn is a great time to create transient art as the leaves are just so colourful.
+Autumn is a great time to create transient art as the leaves are so colourful ,and there are plenty of sticks, nuts and seeds to use.

-We had fun making a Bonfire with sticks and leaves, we've also made bats using fallen seeds, and pumpkin shapes using orange leaves.
+We had fun making a the above bonfire using sticks and leaves, we've also made bats using fallen seeds, and pumpkin shapes using orange leaves.
+The only limit to this activity is your imagination!

 Marbelled Pumpkins

-If you think marbelling is limited to ink and books, think again!
-You can achieve beautiful results just using nail varnish!
-And it's super simple.
+If you think marbelling is limited to ink and books, then think again - you can achieve beautiful results just using nail varnish!
+And it's super simple to do.

-Grab a glass bowl and fill it with water.
-Working quickly, pour some nail varnish on the surface in a variety of colours, dip the top of your pumpkin in, remove and leave to dry.
+Grab a large glass bowl and fill it with water.
+Working quickly, pour some blobs of nail varnish on the surface in a variety of colours, then dip the top of your pumpkin in.
+Remove your pumpkin and leave to dry.

 Blow paint ghosts